corda/corda/docs/source/api-contract-constraints.rst

 or state definitions cannot be fixed except by using an explicit upgrade process via ``ContractUpgradeFlow``.

 .. note:: Corda does not support any way to create states that can never be upgraded at all, but the same effect can be obtained by using a hash constraint and then simply refusing to agree to any explicit upgrades.
-The point is, hash constraints put you in control by requiring an explicit agreement to any upgrade.
+Hash constraints put you in control by requiring an explicit agreement to any upgrade.

 **Zone constraints.** Often a hash constraint will be too restrictive.
 You do want the ability to upgrade an app,